Gnosder/Gaming/Fugue Wrath/Session notes.md

 ## Presession

-Rules: change magic drain -- no longer damage == roll difference now every 5 DV = 1d6
-        Should magic keep track of each spell cast in a day?
-    Gain attribute bump every 3 levels (+1 to one max 5)
+Rules: Gain attribute bump every 2 levels (+1 to one max 5)
+    Rewrote large portions of the game.
+    Full magic overhaul.
+Most Likely Gridania.

+7/8
+    Seatasa the 8th of Erastus in the year of the 4th age 1190